foumart/JS.13kGames.2019_SuperBunny/README.md

 # Super Bunny Strikes Back!

-Help Kitty hopp through 13 stages in the dark forest to rescue Bunny lost !

-Once Super Bunny's back you can play with him in increased difficulty.
+Take Kitty on a quest to find Bunny lost!
+Journey though dark forests and snowy meadows, cross a great waterfall and pass through big city highway to finally reach the steppes and confront the Lion king!
+Clear the game to unlock Super Bunny and then hop with him at increased difficulty!

 <img src="https://www.foumartgames.com/games/SuperBunny/icon.png" height="48" width="48">